dgkanatsios/azuregameserversscalingkubernetes/README.md

 - To add a Public IP to the VM, to to the page of your Network Interface (should have a name like aks-nodepool1-XXXXXX-nic-0)
 - On IP Configurations, select the one ip configuration (probably called ipconfig1), set Public IP Address to enabled, Create New IP address -> Basic -> OK -> Save

-Create DedicatedGameServer Custom Resource Definition
+Create DedicatedGameServer Custom Resource Definition:
 ```bash
 cd various
 kubectl apply -f dedicatedgameserver-crd.yaml
 ```

-Create `api` and `controller` K8s deployments
+Create `api` and `controller` K8s deployments:
 ```bash
 cd various
 kubectl apply -f deployapihandler.yaml
 ```

-To update your API and Controller deployments
+To update your API and Controller deployments:
 ```bash
 cd various
 ./updatedeployments.sh